Kinesio® Pro Scissors

 During lab sessions, attendees will have ample time to practice applying these techniques to a variety of upper and lower body conditions.
 Upon completion of this course, attendees will be able to discuss and apply the Kinesio Taping Method to orthopedic & neurological conditions.

-Email Progress Healthcare email@example.com for first hand information on future courses !
+Email Progress Healthcare email@example.com to be included in our mailing list for future courses !

 Course Related Information